nanovna-v2/NanoVNA2-firmware/README.md

 cd NanoVNA-V2-firmware
 make BOARDNAME=board_v2_2 EXTRA_CFLAGS="-DSWEEP_POINTS_MAX=201 -DSAVEAREA_MAX=7"
 ```
 Note that `SWEEP_POINTS_MAX` and `SAVEAREA_MAX` can be customized depending on hardware target.
-Since Plus4 ECAL is no longer needed, and the extra RAM can be used to increase `SWEEP_POINTS_MAX` to 301 points.
+Since Plus4 ECAL is no longer needed, and the extra RAM can be used to increase `SWEEP_POINTS_MAX` to 301 points (warning: experimental! there may not be enough stack space if ram usage is near full).

 `BOARDNAME` should be set to:
 - `board_v2_2` for V2.2 hardware